Drosten classifies new Omicron variants and shares the fear

 The third new variant, which can often be observed in addition to BA.4 and BA.5, is generally known under the collective term BA.2.12.1.
 This is currently occurring mainly in the USA, but also in India, for example, said Drosten.
 The The Robert Koch Institute recently also detected the omicron subtype BA.2.12.1 in Germany.
 This is “an increase in BA.2 strains with an additional L452Q mutation (and other mutations in L452),” explained the virologist.

-“In the USA there is a strong increase in BA.2.12.1 in the background of the current BA.2 spread, but this occurs with a low overall incidence,” wrote Drosten: “For this variant too, one can due to the L452 mutation to a think virulence increase.”
+“In the USA there is a strong increase in BA.2.12.1 in the background of the current BA.2 spread, but this occurs with a low overall incidence,” wrote Drosten: “For this variant too, one can go to a think virulence increase.”

 Despite increasing hospital admissions in the particularly affected regions, “the total number is still reassuringly low,” said Drosten.
 It is advisable to continue to monitor developments. (kh)